marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/instruction-attributes.rst

 reservation.
 The rest of the constraints are mentioned in the description of the subsequent constructions.

-.. index:: define_query_cpu_unit

-.. index:: querying function unit reservations
+.. index:: define_query_cpu_unit, querying function unit reservations

 The following construction describes CPU functional units analogously to ``define_cpu_unit``.
 The reservation of such units can be